MicrosoftDocs/powerapps-docs/powerapps-docs/cards/make-a-card/designer-overview.md

 ---
-title: "Card Designer overview"
+title: Card Designer overview (Preview)
-description: "Learn about the designer in Power Cards to confidently create cards"
-keywords: "Card Designer, Power Apps, cards" ms.date: 09/20/2022 ms.topic: article
+description: Learn about the designer and how to create cards using it. ms.date: 09/20/2022 ms.topic: article
 author: iaanw